lsst-ts/ts_rotgui/doc/developer-guide/developer-guide.rst

 The model–view–controller (MVC) architecture is used in this module.
 In this design, the view always shows the data sent from the model.
-This helps to minimize the business logic in view and makes the tests easier.
+This helps minimize the business logic in view and makes testing easier.

 The `Qt signal <https://doc.qt.io/qt-6/signalsandslots.html>`_ is used to do the data exchange.
 The `emit()` and `connect()` in the class diagrams mean the class **emits** a specific signal and **connects** it to a specific callback function.
-Signals are holded and emitted from the **Model** to simplify the management of signals.
+Signals are held and emitted from the **Model** to simplify the management of signals.

 Qt provides its event loop that is different from the event loop in Python `asyncio <https://docs.python.org/3/library/asyncio.html>`_ library.
 The `qasync <https://github.com/CabbageDevelopment/qasync>`_ allows coroutines (`async/await` keywords) to be used in PyQt/PySide applications by providing an implementation of the PEP-3156 event-loop.